garyhlai/cortex-wiki/home.md

 Total supply: 299792458
 Reward: 2.5 per block (half every 4 years)  =  8409600

+### Incentives for running full nodes on Cortex?
+Cortex is similar to Ethereum and Bitcoin in this regard.
+There are no direct incentives for running a full node since there is no way to verify; however, mining pools, exchanges and data analysis of on-chain data require the running of full nodes.
+Also, the belief in the decentralized AI on blockchain ecosystem leads people to run full nodes.

 ### What opeartion systems are supported?
 Right now the official miner implementation only support Linux.
 However, developers can look into the <a href="https://github.com/CortexFoundation/PoolMiner">source code</a> and port it to their own operating systems.